You are listening to the Sean Hannity Radio Show Podcast.

 Yes, it really is.

-It's a new Republican party with Donald Trump.
+It's a new Republican Party with Donald Trump.

-Um the conservative think tanks, the conservative consultants, the conservative media.
+The conservative think tanks, the conservative consultants, the conservative media.

-Um it's Donald Trump against all of them, and you know, I knew the Democrats didn't care about America's middle class or America's working class.
+And, you know, I knew the Democrats didn't care about America's middle class or America's working class, but I always thought our party did.

 No, no, no, we can't help the working class.